kingchittu/spring-boot-docker-hello-world/README.md

 2. mvn fabric8:build

 To run the image in a Docker container,
-1. Run the image using below command,
+1. Run the image using below command, \n
 $ docker run -p 8085:8085 spring-boot-docker-hello-world:0.0.1-SNAPSHOT.dev